AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

     Type: Number
     Description: >-
       The time period of auto renew.
-When the parameter InstanceChargeType is PrePaid, it will take effect.
-It could be 1, 2, 3, 6, 12.
+When the parameter InstanceChargeType is PrePaid, it will take effect.It could be 1, 2, 3, 6, 12.
 Default value is 1.Old instances will not be changed.
     AllowedValues:
       - 1